(Above) 2009 Graduate Tosh Greenslade

 PROFESSIONAL ACTOR TRAINING COURSES IN MELBOURNE

 The National Theatre Drama School in Melbourne is Victoria’s longest-established actor-training institution, and one of the leading acting schools in Australia.
-Based in its own purpose-built facilities in St Kilda, the school offers a range of full time and part time acting courses to help people with a range of backgrounds, ages and abilities develop their skills in stage performance, and in acting for film and
+Based in its own purpose-built facilities in St Kilda, the school offers a range of full time and part time acting courses to help people with a range of backgrounds, ages and

 This includes a nationally-accredited professional training course, the full time acting course Advanced Diploma of Acting and a part-time professional preparation program, as well as a range of recreational programs for both adults and children.

 As well as a professional actor training component, our drama courses also include development of related skills including directing, producing, design and

 Supported by generous benefactors such as the Angior, Cybec and Tallis Foundations, the acting school maintains strong links with the entertainment industry in Australia, as well as playing a significant role in many of the local and neighbouring communities.

 NATIONAL THEATRE DRAMA SCHOOL AMBASSADOR – RICHARD CAWTHORNE

 Awarded the 2012 AACTA Award for Best Supporting Actor in a Television Drama for his performance in KILLING TIME, Richard Cawthorne has worked consistently in television, stage and film.